 I know that there are several more livestreaming apps out there.
 Any of those that you know of?

-Please do let me know in the comments below and I’ll be happy to include them.
+Please do let me know and I’ll be happy to include them.